Weekend Radio

 Weekend Radio is a radio variety show hosted by Robert Conrad; its flagship station is WCLV in Cleveland, Ohio.
 The program offers a mixture of light classical music with audio essays and comedy recordings.

 Weekend Radio is syndicated and runs for an hour on many National Public Radio-affiliated stations throughout the United States.

-The opening and closing theme music is the last movement ("Le Bal") of Georges Bizet's Jeux d'enfants (Bizet) as arranged for woodwind quintet by Gordon Davies.
+The opening and closing theme music is the last movement ("Le Bal") of Georges Bizet's Jeux d'enfants (Bizet), arranged for wind quintet by G Davies.

-In the 1980s, the closing credit music was "Fugacity" by Mr. and Mrs. Garvey.
+The show ceased airing following the 2023 Labor Day weekend.
+The decision was made to stop production rather than potentially violating the terms of a music rights agreement made by NPR, PBS, and CPB.